MidanAhmed/dbkrak/README.md

-# 🐙 Kraken
+# 🐙 dbkrak

-**Kraken** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.
+**dbkrak** is a cross-platform CLI tool that intelligently merges **production database data** with the **test/staging schema**, allowing developers to test new schema changes on real data—safely, efficiently, and repeatably.

-> Kraken surfaces real data from the deep and applies it to future-ready schemas.
+> dbkrak surfaces real data from the deep and applies it to future-ready schemas.

 ---